 (Spoken in June 1981)

 There is some great point in this teaching, and also a great problem arising from it.
 The essentiality and the meaningful point of this teaching is that there is a transcendent impulse operating behind the urge for spiritual meditations of any type.
-One may not even understand the meaning of the word ‘transcendent’; but even without having any idea as to the connotation of these ideologies, there is an impulse from within the seeker to rise above the prevailing conditions of life.
+One may not even understand the meaning of the word ‘transcendent', but even without having any idea as to the connotation of these ideologies, there is an impulse from within the seeker to rise above the prevailing conditions of life.
 This placing oneself, or even a desire to place oneself, in a condition which is other than the prevailing conditions of life is the transcendent impulse.
-‘Transcendence' is a well-known word suggesting a novel meaning: a wrenching of oneself from one’s own conditions.
+‘Transcendence' is a well-known word suggesting a novel meaning: a wrenching of oneself from the conditions in which one finds oneself.
 This wrenching is done in a peculiar linguistic manner; that is why it is transcendence, and not merely an ordinary wrenching process.
 It is a rising above, in a sense.

 Transcendence means rising above.
 This definition of the term ‘transcendence' as ‘rising above' is also to be explained a little further because when we travel in an airplane we are rising above the surface of the Earth, but we are not transcending the Earth.
 The airplane does not transcend the Earth merely because it is rising above it.
-So, transcendence is not simply rising above in the ordinary visible empirical sense.
-It is a peculiar kind of rising from a lower degree of reality to a higher degree of reality.
-Normally in ordinary life when we recover health after a period of illness we may be said to transcend a condition of our body.
+So, transcendence is not simply rising above in the ordinary visible, empirical sense.
+It is a peculiar kind of rising from a lower degree of reality to a higher degree of reality, such as when we recover health after a period of illness we may be said to transcend a condition of our body into a higher one.
 The ill or sick condition of the body is transcended by health.
 It is transcended because it is higher and superior in every sense of the term.

 Meditation seekers and teachers have sought to bring out the essential of the teaching that the world is to be transcended in meditation.
 Often, we are told to meditate on God.
 All novitiates in meditation say this: “I try to meditate on God.”
-Everyone knows that God is not in this world.
-Therefore, to think of God would be to contemplate a transcendent circumstance, due to which necessity the seekers try to isolate themselves even empirically by a makeshift of transcendence.
-Even when we leave our home and come to an ashram, we imagine we have transcended a sort of bondage in which we were earlier.
-Whether or not this is really transcendence, is a different question.
-When we free ourselves from all associations with hearth, homestead and chattel, as they say, and enter a church, a holy temple or a monastery, we seem to have transcended the Earthly fruits of human personality.
+As everyone thinks that God is not in this world, therefore to think of God would be to contemplate a transcendent circumstance, due to which necessity seekers try to isolate themselves even empirically by a makeshift transcendence.
+Even when you leave your home and come to an ashram, you imagine you have transcended a sort of bondage in which you were earlier.
+Whether or not this is really transcendence is a different question.
+When you free yourself from all associations with hearth, homestead and chattel, as they say, and enter a church, a holy temple or a monastery, you seem to have transcended the earthly pulls of the human personality.

-This suggestion given to the mind is the reason behind the great teachings of religions in regard to meditation, that the object of meditation is to be visualised in the mind or one's consciousness as dissociated from empirical complexes of every type.
-Gradually we tend towards the acceptance of the definition of meditation as a pursuit of an otherworldly ideal.
-Though this may not be the teacher's intention, the suggestion goes to such depths that one is likely to regard meditation as a pursuit of that which is not in this world, and therefore there is a simultaneous unthought-of dislike for everything in the world.
+This suggestion given to the mind is the reason behind the great teachings of religions in regard to meditation, that the object of meditation is to be visualised in the mind, or one's consciousness, as dissociated from empirical complexes of every type.
+Gradually we are tending towards the acceptance of the definition of meditation as a pursuit of an otherworldly ideal.
+Though this may not be the teacher's intention, the suggestion goes to such depths that one is likely to regard meditation as a pursuit of that which is not in this world.
+Therefore, there is a simultaneous unthought-of dislike for everything in the world.
 Though the dislike is not a part of the instruction, it follows naturally on account of a suggestion that gets introduced into the mind on account of the impulse for transcendence.

-With this little introduction concerning the usual techniques of meditation enjoined upon seekers by the religions of the world, we may bestow a little thought on another type of meditation which is not very much known in India.
+With this little introduction concerning the usual techniques of meditation enjoined upon seekers by the religions of the world, we may bestow some thought on another type of meditation, which is not very much known in India.
 It was prevalent as the most powerful movement in China some centuries back, and later on in Japan.
-There, as a consequence of what they learned from teachers who are said to have gone from India to Tibet, the sages of those areas developed a novel type of association with Reality, converting the whole of life into a meditational practice.
+There, as a consequence of what they learned from teachers who are said to have gone from India to Tibet and those regions, the sages of those areas developed a novel type of association with Reality, converting the whole of life into a meditational practice.

-It originally started with a great teacher called Lao Tzu who wrote a famous text called Tao Teh Ching, and his gospel is generally known as Taoism.
-We know only these terms, the meaning of which is difficult to grasp.
-It cannot be easily translated.
-The Tao simply means the way of living or, rather, the Way.
-The Tao is the Way.
+It originally started with a great teacher called Lao Tzu who wrote a famous text called the Tao Te Ching, and his gospel is generally known as Taoism.
+We know only the terms, but their meaning is difficult to grasp.
+It cannot easily be translated.
+The Tao simply means the way of living or, rather, ‘the way'.
+The Tao is the way.
 It can be the way to our destination, it can be the way to freedom from thraldom of every type, it can be the way in which we have to conduct ourselves in life, it can be the way in which we have to think and speak, or it can be the way to anything in this world.
-The Tao is simply the Way.
-Well, in one single word everything that is expected of man is comprehended and included.
+The Tao is simply the way.
+Well, in one single word everything that is expected of man is comprehended and compressed.

-We would be able to exercise our minds a little in understanding what they intended by these methods of meditation.
-We can quote one or two instances of the way in which these masters used to instruct their disciples.
+We can exercise our minds a little in understanding what they intended by these methods of meditation.
+We can quote one or two instances of the way in which these Masters used to instruct their disciples.
 The meditations on Tao were sometimes called the Ch'an methods in Chinese.
 It is called Zen in Japanese.
-It is Dhyana in Sanskrit.
+It is dhyana in Sanskrit.
 Dhyana in Sanskrit becomes Ch'an in Chinese and Zen in Japanese.

-There is a unique way of teaching by the Zen Masters or the Taoist mystics, which would startle any student the moment he went for instruction.
+There was a unique way of teaching by the Zen Masters, or the Taoist mystics, which would startle any student the moment he went for instruction.